-$^{^{30}}$ Specifically, house price growth ranges across quintiles of price per square meter as follows: Germany and Italy 0.6% to 1.2%, Spain -0.5% to 0.5% and France 1.0% to 3.0%.
+$^{^{34}}$ Specifically, house price growth ranges across quintiles of price per square meter as follows: France, Germany and Spain 0.0% to 2.0%, and Spain -0.5% to 1.5%.
 This calibration thus preserves the aggregate response of house prices to quantitative easing estimated in the VAR, upper right-hand panel in Figure 3, and adds to it a positive relationship between the level of house prices and their sensitivity to monetary policy.